Become an adjunct faculty coach at a top 100 university and play a pivotal role in shaping the emerging practitioners in your field!

 Please include the following documents with your application:

-- In lieu of a cover letter, please address the following four questions.
-Responses to the set of questions should be double spaced and not exceed 1,000 words (roughly 250 words per question).
+- Address the following five questions (responses to the set of questions should not exceed 1,000 words, roughly 200 words per question).

 - Why do you wish to serve as an adjunct faculty coach for this course?